-Students are required to meet with their faculty advisor prior to registration for the fall, spring, and summer terms.
+First-year students are required to meet with their academic advisor prior to registration for their first year.
+All other students are required to meet with their faculty mentor.
 As some courses are offered only in alternate years, students should also consult with departmental advisors when planning their academic program.